grscheller/dotfiles/cabal/README.md

-# Configuration Files "dotfiles"

-## Haskell Cabal Configuration File
+# Haskell Cabal Configuration File

 This directory contains my global Cabal configureation file.
 It is installed into `~/.cabal`.